 Dörnyei, Z., & Ushioda, E. (2011).
 Teaching and researching motivation.
 Harlow, England: Pearson Education.

 Ena, T. O. (2003).
-Developing interactive computer based on language games using Microsoft power point.
+Developing interactive computer-based language games using Microsoft PowerPoint.
 Malang: Graduate School of Malang University.

 Gardner, R. C., & Lambert, W. E. (1972).
 Attitudes and motivation in second language learning.
 Rowley, Massachusetts: Newbury House.